tjs23/nuc_processing/README.txt

 /chromosomes/ directory will be used for creation of the genome index and RE cut site files

--o species CELL_1 will be used for naming the output.
+-o specifies CELL_1 will be used for naming the output.
 In this case the main output contact file will be CELL_1.ncc

--v species verbose output of processing progress
+-v specifies verbose output of processing progress

--a species to generate ambiguous contact files: CELL_1_ambig.ncc in this case
+-a specifies to generate ambiguous contact files: CELL_1_ambig.ncc in this case

 -k specifies to keep all the intermediate processing files: Filtered NCC files, clipped FASTQ files and the main Bowtie2 mapping SAM files